echoedinvoker/vue/11-forms/147-v-model-on-it/memo.md

 ![Alt specialized event and props for component](pic/17.jpg)

+- So the answer is Yes, but the custom component needs to be adjusted for specialized events/props.

 ## **Add Specialized props and emit event in the child component**

 ![Alt add props and emit specialized event in child](pic/18.jpg)